Techscq/translatable-criteria/src/docs/core-concepts/en.md

 ### Schema and Join Metadata

-Both the root of a `CriteriaSchema` and the individual join configurations within the `joins` array can have an optional `metadata` property.
+Both the root of a `CriteriaSchema` and the individual relationship configurations within the `relations` array can have an optional `metadata` property.

 - **`CriteriaSchema.metadata`**: For information relevant to the entire entity.
 - **`SchemaJoins.metadata`**: For information specific to a particular join relationship.